Departments

 During Employee Creation

-- When creating a new employee, select the department from the dropdown
+- When creating a new employee, select the Team and Designation

 - Navigate to the employee's profile